Few-shot Class-incremental Learning for Classification and Object Detection: A Survey: Background

 \subsection{General Schemes}

-FSCIL has two main frameworks, which are presented in Fig.~\ref{Fig6}.
-The first one comprises a feature extractor and a softmax classifier, while the second involves a feature embedding network and the nearest class mean classifier~\cite{zhao2021mgsvf,yu2020semantic,rebuffi2017icarl}.
+FSCIL has two main frameworks, as shown in Fig.~\ref{Fig6}.
+The first uses a feature extractor with a softmax classifier, while the second involves a feature embedding network and the nearest class mean classifier~\cite{zhao2021mgsvf,yu2020semantic,rebuffi2017icarl}.
 The entire network is trainable throughout the IL process in the first one.
-To counteract catastrophic forgetting, some studies~\cite{zhu2022feature,cui2022uncertainty,cui2023uncertainty} employ KD techniques to train models, thereby enabling them to maintain competent classification capabilities on previous classes while accommodating new ones.
-The second framework focuses on training a feature embedding network, which maps samples into a feature space where the distances between them represent semantic differences.
-This is followed by classification using the nearest class mean classifier.
+To mitigate catastrophic forgetting, some studies~\cite{zhu2022feature,cui2022uncertainty,cui2023uncertainty} use KD to maintain competent classification capabilities on previous classes while learning new ones.
+The second framework focuses on training a feature embedding network to map samples into a space where distances represent semantic differences, followed by classification using the nearest class mean classifier.
 For instance, some studies~\cite{peng2022few} employ metric loss for the training of the embedding network, enabling it to learn more discriminative features and better adapt to incremental classes.